Callum2305/Callum2305/README.md

 As this is my personal account, all college projects will be added in one final complete version, as they are committed to a private student account, hence minimal commits on the repositories.
 I do most of my work on a separate, private student account.
 They are only uploaded here after grading, as they are to be kept in private repositories until then.

+### Some Projects that can be found on my account are:
+- A Port Scanning Tool written in Python.
+- A Log File Parser tool written in Python.
+- A Machine Learning project for a Raspberry Pi, using a Sense Hat, written in Python.
+- A text based game, written in 68K Assembly.
+- Conversion of 68K Assembly code to x86 Assembly.
+- Network topologies created and configured in Packet Tracer to showcase Inter VLAN Routing, Static Routes and DHCP allocations.
+- A 5 month long research project into a ransomware attack, mapping attack vectors and identifying CVEs.
+- A Monitoring and Security environment configured across two Linux virtual machines, using Prometheus, Fail2Ban, Grafana, Node Exporter and Alert Manager.

-I have pinned my favorite projects below this ReadMe.
+I have pinned my favorite projects below this ReadMe, however all of the above are present on my account in public repositories.

 I also store completed lab files here too, as I do use this account as a way of keeping backups of certain labs.
 Some of which are set to public/private depending on the material.

 I have experience working with Java, JavaScript, C, Python, 68K and x86 Assembly, HTML, PHP, SQL and CSS.

-I have used various tools and applications, such as XAMPP, ZAP, Packet Tracer, VMWare, Prometheus, Grafana, Fail2Ban and Microsoft TMT, to name a few.
+I have also used various tools and applications, such as XAMPP, ZAP, Packet Tracer, VMWare, Prometheus, Grafana, Fail2Ban and Microsoft TMT, to name a few.

 ### Examples of what I have used so far in my studies: